marijnh/Postmodern/ROADMAP.md

 ## Documentation
 - [ ]   Setup
+- [ ]   Creating databases and users
 - [ ]   Usage examples for sql users
 - [ ]   Usage examples for non-sql users
-- [ ]   More examples of create table
+- [X]   More examples of create table
 - [ ]   Creation of new datatypes
 - [X]   Links in README should point to pages updated on github, not marijn's personal page
 - [ ]   Pooling with external pooling applications